-If you are searching for an itinerary that combines Italy and Switzerland and includes a few cities full of cultural and historic heritage and some amazing natural landscapes, this trip is definitely for you!
+If you are searching for an itinerary that combines Italy and Switzerland and includes a few cities full of cultural and historical heritage and some amazing natural landscapes, this trip is definitely for you!
 You’ll switch between the upper-class and elegant atmosphere of Milan and the beautiful Alpine sceneries of the Swiss mountains through many picturesque lakes and the medieval Old Towns of Zurich, Luzern, and Berne.

 Disclaimer: This post contains affiliate links.
 This means that should you click on certain links, and then subsequently purchase a product, I will receive a small commission.